top of page

 Dudley SME Grants Programme 2025/2026

-Due to a high number of applications, the programme is now oversubscribed and applications will close at midnight on Wednesday, 15 October 2025.
+Due to a high number of applications, the programme is now fully committed and applications closed on Wednesday, 15 October 2025.

 The SME Grants Programme focuses on stimulating business and enterprise activity, encouraging investment, and creating local jobs.
 Funded by the UK Government via the UK Shared Prosperity Fund, the scheme is open to SMEs that have been trading for 12 months or longer.